sherlock-clustering/Sherlock_DiVE/README.md

 #Datasets

-Datasets with ground truth can be found in the folder https://github.com/sherlock-clustering/cluster-analysis/tree/master/data/embedded/json.
+Datasets from the Dresden Image Database with ground truth (source camera) and with cluster labels can be found in https://figshare.com/articles/data_zip/5016965 .
+Download, extract and upload each json file via the 'Upload local json data file' section.

-Datasets with cluster labels are in the folder https://github.com/sherlock-clustering/cluster-analysis/tree/master/data/combined.

-TBC